Skip to main content

 DKIM selector conflicts (SendGrid)

 Some customers already have DKIM records on their base domain from other email providers.
 SendGrid’s default DKIM selectors (s1 / s2) can conflict with those existing records.
 Tenzo automatically generates a unique DKIM selector for your setup to avoid collisions.
-Also, SendGrid may return DKIM CNAME hosts on the base domain even if you’re sending from a subdomain — that’s expected; just add the DNS records exactly as shown in Tenzo.
+When you use a recruiting subdomain, Tenzo keeps the SendGrid authentication records scoped to that recruiting subdomain.

 Setup steps